bdi-lab/MonTi/README.md

 ## Usage

-We conducted our experiments with GeForce RTX 2080 Ti, RTX 3090, or RTX A6000 with Intel(R) Xeon(R) Gold 6330 CPU @ 2.00GHz, running on Ubuntu 18.04.5 LTS.
+We conducted our experiments using GeForce RTX 2080 Ti, RTX 3090, or RTX A6000 with Intel(R) Xeon(R) Gold 6330 CPU @ 2.00GHz, running on Ubuntu 18.04.5 LTS.

 **Note: For experiments using GAGA, the initial pre-processing step may take 5-10 minutes before the actual training/inference begins.**